 Core bodywork can be equally rewarding for those men who wish to gain more awareness and insight into their bodies as well as those men who are experiencing specific issues, concerns, discomfort, pain, or other dysfunction within, or relevant to, their core.
 While this work is most often practiced and experienced on a physical and sensory level, many men may also be open to, and appreciate, concurrent energetic, emotional, psychological, or spiritual shifts that may occur.
 We humans are multidimensional, and it is useful to keep this in mind.

 There are as many potential benefits to receiving core bodywork as there are motivations to seek it out.
-Men with differing agendas, needs, and goals can be loosely and broadly divided into several groups, though most men will fall into a combination of these:
+Men with differing priorities, concerns, issues, and goals can be loosely and broadly divided into several groups, though most men will fall into a combination of these:

 Explorers